How to Choose a Foster Care Agency in Victoria Without Regret

 Why this decision is harder than it looks

-Victoria has approximately 30 accredited Community Service Organisations delivering foster care services across the state.
-The DFFH website lists them.
-Fostering Connections, the state's recruitment hub, will refer you to whichever agency covers your postcode.
+Victoria has a large network of accredited Community Service Organisations delivering foster care services across the state.
+Fostering Connections, the state's recruitment hub, will refer you to agencies that cover your postcode.
 Neither source tells you how to evaluate the agencies or what distinguishes them from each other.

 CSO websites describe their own models of care with the promotional language you would expect from any organisation recruiting volunteers.
 They will not tell you their caseworker-to-carer ratio, their staff retention statistics, or how their after-hours crisis line actually operates when a child is in distress at 11pm on a Saturday.